Apt vs Dpkg – Comparing The Two Debian Linux Package Managers

 Conclusion

-dpkg and APT are not made to do the same things.
-APT instead utilizes dpkg under the hood to install packages. dpkg can however be used to install and list locally installed packages.
-To read more about dpkg and apt refer to Debian wiki.
-Thank you!
+Dpkg and APT are not made to do the same things.
+APT instead utilizes dpkg under the hood to install packages.
+Dpkg can however be used to install and list locally installed packages.
+To read more about dpkg and apt, refer to Debian wiki.
+Thank you for reading!